RetroDECK/ES-DE/USERGUIDE.md

 **Note: These directories are case sensitive on Unix, so creating a directory named _NES_ instead of _nes_ won't work!**

-That's it, start ES and the NES game system should be populated.
+That's it, start ES-DE and the NES game system should be populated.
 You can now scrape game information and media for the games, and assuming you've setup RetroArch correctly with the FCEUmm core, you can launch the games.

 ### Multiple gamefiles installation